cnatale/schmace-invuders/README.md

   short straight-ahead calibration at game start.
 - Looking up fires once; return to the straight-ahead pose to re-arm.
 - Double tap opens the system exit confirmation.
+- In the exit confirmation, single tap exits; swipe or double tap cancels and returns to the game.

 ## IMU data capture